§ 01

 splitforms is what you switch to when email-only forwarding stops feeling safe.
 The free tier is positioned to be the backend you actually ship with — not a trial you outgrow in a week, and not a forwarder you stop trusting after the first missed submission.

 Every submission is stored permanently.
-The dashboard supports search, filter, date range, per-form filtering, and CSV export.
-Any submission can be re-delivered to a webhook on demand.
+The dashboard supports search, filter, date range, and per-form filtering.
+Starter adds exports and webhook delivery.

 Spam filtering combines an AI classifier with honeypot — accurate enough that you can drop CAPTCHA entirely on most forms.
 Less friction for legitimate users, fewer false negatives on AI-written spam.

-Webhooks, file uploads, CC/BCC recipients, custom redirect URLs, and a full REST API are all included on the free tier.
-There is no "unlock the dashboard" upsell — the dashboard is free.
+Webhooks, Storage-backed file uploads, CC/BCC recipients, custom redirect URLs, and the REST API are available without changing your form action URL.
+There is no "unlock the dashboard" upsell — the dashboard is free, while delivery and export features start on Starter.

 § 06